smartcontractkit/solana-prediction-game/README.md

    Warning: DO NOT share your Secret Recovery Phrase with anyone!
 If someone has access to your secret phrase, they will have access to your wallet

    - Setup Phnatom wallet extension:
      - Visit https://phantom.app/download and select your browser type.
-Follow steps in your respective extension store to add Phantom to your browser.
+Follow the steps in your respective extension store to add Phantom to your browser.
 After installing, you should see Phantom start-up in a new tab.
      - If you are a brand new Solana user, select "Create New Wallet" and create a password.
 If you are an existing Solana user, you can follow the steps [here](https://phantom.app/help/migrating-from-sollet-to-phantom) to migrate your existing wallets to Phantom.
      - Store your "Secret Recovery Phrase" in a safe and secure location, it is the only way to recover your wallet.
 Whoever has access to this phrase has access to your funds.
 There is an [integration with 1Password](https://blog.1password.com/phantom-crypto-wallet-1password/?utm_medium=social&utm_source=twitter&utm_campaign=phantom&utm_ref=social) for the safe storage of your secret recovery phrase.